How Material Specific Tooling Pays Off

 One key benefit of opting for a material specific tool is the ability to utilize the best coating option available for that material.
 Tool coatings serve many functions, including improved lubricity, increased tool life, and a higher-quality part finish.
 In addition, coated tools can typically be run around 10% faster than uncoated tools.

 While many manufacturers will specially coat a standard end mill at your request, this takes added time and cost.
 In its Material Specific catalog sections, Harvey Tool offers coated tools stocked and ready to ship.
 For instance, their Hardened Steels and Exotic Alloys categories utilize AlTiN Nano coating.
-This is a unique nanocomposite coating that has a max working temperature of 2,100° F and shows improved performance in materials such as Hardened Steels, Titantium Alloys, and Inconel, among others.
+This is a unique nanocomposite coating that has a max working temperature of 2,100° F and shows improved performance in materials such as Hardened Steels, Titanium Alloys, and Inconel, among others.

 Increased Material Removal Rates